glencornell/network-survey-server/README.md

 ## Starting environment

+You first need to configure the system for your environment.
+First copy the default configuration file `.defconfig` to `.config` and tailor it to your specific environment.

 Persisted volumes are locally stored under the directory `mounted_volumes`.

-Before you start the containers, you first need to create the local directories.
+The `makefile` performs all of this initial host setup as a convenience for you.

+To run the service in the background:
 ```bash
 make start
 ```